jamesgarriss/brendenhoff-thistlefoot/character-sheet.md

 Thieves' Cant

 Assassinate - You are at your deadliest when you get the drop on your enemies.
 You have advantage on attack rolls against any creature that hasn't taken a turn in the combat yet.
-In addition, any hit you score against a creature that is surprised is a critical hit.
+In addition, any hit you score against a creature that is surprised is a critical hit (double all damage dice).

 Lucky - When you roll a 1 on the d20 for an attack roll, ability check, or saving throw, you can reroll the die and must use the new roll.